-\textbf{Genetic DTs} Another way to learn DTs in a non-greedy fashion is using evolutionary algorithms.
+\paragraph{Genetic DTs} Another way to learn DTs in a non-greedy fashion is by using evolutionary algorithms.
 Evolutionary algorithms perform a robust global search in the space of candidate solutions based on the concept of survival of the fittest~\citep{barros2011survey}.
-This usually results in a better identification of feature interactions compared to a greedy, local search~\citep{freitas2002data}.
+This usually results in smaller trees and a better identification of feature interactions compared to a greedy, local search~\citep{freitas2002data}.